-Band Boosters fee – $300 Fall Marching Band/Color Guard Fair Share fee, due mid-August.
+**Band Boosters fee – $800 Fall Marching Band/Color Guard Fair Share fee, due mid-August.
 Family Discounts are available for families with multiple students in Marching Band or Colorguard.
+This fee can be reduced by $400 by meeting the volunteering commitments listed below.
 Fees are payable at the start of band camp and must be paid in full by the end of the season.
-Also a $35 Uniform Fund fee and $40 Shoe Fee.
-There is a separate $300 fee for participation in the separate Winter Percussion or Winterguard season, due mid-January.
+There is also a $35 Uniform Fund fee and $40 Shoe Fee.
+There is a separate $800 fee for participation in the separate Winter Percussion or Winterguard season, due mid-January.

 There are two types of fundraising: General and Individual.

 General fundraisers are held to offset the actual cost of participation in the Band and cover a variety of expenses.
 42% of the cost of our program is paid for through fundraising (this covers: competition fees, props, transportation, food, uniform upkeep, etc.).
 Each family is required to participate in at least some.
-Terms are listed in the Volunteering section below (General fundraisers include: Fireworks Stand, Monthly Can Drives, working a shift at a Liberty Band hosted event, plus Intel/Nike volunteer hours, Fred Meyer Rewards, Amazon Smile, etc.).
+Terms are listed in the Volunteering section below (General fundraisers include: Summer Can Drive Blitz (July), Monthly Can Drives, working a shift at a Liberty Band hosted event, plus Intel/Nike volunteer hours, Fred Meyer Rewards, Amazon Smile, etc.).

 Individual fundraisers benefit your student’s Band account directly.
 These are optional.
 With aggressive individual fundraising a family can typically offset your band participation, marching shoes, and concert attire costs.
 Some are done by the student and some by an adult family member.
 (Individual fundraisers include: Pie sales, working a shift at a non-band/guard event at Liberty eg. OSAA sports or the Les Schwab Invitational, etc.)